Abinaya-Subramaniam/jac-quiz/README.md

-# Trivia Quiz Game with AI Feedback
+# Quiz Game with AI Feedback

-A scalable trivia game built with Jac that provides intelligent feedback for incorrect answers using Gemini AI.
+A scalable quiz game built with Jac that provides intelligent feedback for incorrect answers using Gemini AI.

 ## Features